Gods-Eye-BTH/ServerConfig/README.md

 run the command `sudo service <servicename> status` to check if it is running properly

+## Alternative step 4: other ways of running things

+You can set up crontabs with the things you want to start when the system starts:
+`@reboot <your command here>`

+If you want a highly temporary setup you can just open a tmux and run a command in there and then detach it.
+Please note that it will not start up after a reboot.

 ### Step 5: Nginx config

 Your nginx config should be located in `/etc/nginx/sites-available/`